microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/azure_terraform.md

 * Retrieve your Azure Subscription ID using the ```az account list``` command.

-* Export the environment variables
+* Export the environment variables needed for the Terraform plan.

     ```export TF_VAR_subscription_id=<Your Azure Subscription ID>```
     ```export TF_VAR_client_id=<Your Azure Service Principal App ID>```